Proto-io/sketch-protoio-export/README.md

 ![Menu](./images/menu-option.png )

-2. Drag and drop exported file in Proto.io
+2. Drag and drop the exported file in Proto.io

 ![Drag and Drop](./images/drag.gif)